Skip to main content

 Access Secrets in Azure Key Vault with Workload Identity

-Make sure the Azure account you are signed in on has the apprpriate privileges to create secrets in an Azure Key Vault.
-If so, run the following command to create a secret in the key vault.
+Run the following command to make sure the Azure account you are signed in on has the appropriate privileges to create secrets in an Azure Key Vault.

 az keyvault secret set \